ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 * content-format is the selected evidence type by the Relying Party and supported by the Verifier.
 * nonce is generated by the Verifier and forwarded by the Relying Party.

+The sign of ead_label TBD2 MUST be negative to indicate that the EAT item is critical.
+If the receiver cannot recognize the critical EAD item, or cannot process the information in the critical EAD item, then the receiver MUST send an EDHOC error message back.

 ### Evidence {#evidence}

 As a response to the attestation request, the Attester calls its local attestation service to generate and return the serialized EAT {{I-D.ietf-rats-eat}} as Evidence.